Payday Super is here

 Super must generally be received by the super fund within seven business days after payday.
 For new employees, or payments to a super fund for the first time, you will have 20 business days for the initial contribution.

-You can minimise potential timing issues by paying super on each payday, rather than leaving it to the last day of the seven-day period to make your payment.
 Paying super on each payday, rather than delaying your contributions, can help avoid timing issues.

 • Understand the consequences of late payments